MysteryPancake/Houdini-VBD/README.md

 ## BREAKING NEWS: Otis Solver!

 You heard it here first!
-The [new Otis solver](https://www.sidefx.com/docs/houdini/nodes/sop/otissolver.html) in Houdini 21 also uses Vertex Block Descent!
+The [new Otis solver in Houdini 21](https://www.sidefx.com/docs/houdini/nodes/sop/otissolver.html) uses Vertex Block Descent!

-In the spirit of this project (and not getting sued) I won't steal anything from it for now.
+In the spirit of this project (and not getting sued), I won't steal anything from it for now.

-Funnily enough, most of their code is identical to mine!
+Funnily enough, most of their code is identical to mine.
 They even use a 9x9 matrix for tets!
-SideFX if you're reading this, check my version history :)
+If you're reading this SideFX, check my version history :)

-SideFX made some nice improvements for stability, including a new method for approximating the hessian.
-They also run it in chunks of 16 for some reason.
+They made some nice improvements for stability, including several new hessian approximations.
+It also runs in chunks of 16 for some reason.
+They even added new collision handling based on how VBD did it!
+It's very tempting to steal, but I'll resist the urge for now.

-They even added correct collision handling based on how VBD did it!
-Hopefully I still have time to update to AVBD collisions before they do.
+Currently it's specialized for muscle and tissue, so it might be a while until it gets support for rigid bodies (packed prims).
+I'm planning to add support for this soon, so we'll see who wins!

 ## What's Vertex Block Descent?